 - Make your pages visually appealing to your customers.
 Always think about the profile of your potential customers and target your pages to that audience.

 Use your store blog to talk about the most commonly asked questions in your industry.
-This way you can organic traffic of people looking for a solution (your products) to their problem.
-Long tail keywords are easier to rank for embed products in your blog.
+This way you can optimize traffic of people looking for a solution (your products) to their problem.
+Long tail keywords are easier to rank in order embed products in your blog.
 For example, if you are selling guitars and create the post “Top 10 Best Guitars 2017”, you can link your post to a specific product in your shop that matches the criteria.

 - You can use tools like Google Trends to see popular topics in specific countries.